Jason-Teng/MethGET/README.md

 Required arguments:
   -n SAMPLENAME, --samplename SAMPLENAME
-                        The name of the set of data
+                        the name of the set of data

 Graphing arguments:
   -xtick XTICKSIZE, --xticksize XTICKSIZE